pgrau/task/README.md

 We use command bus for all use cases need write

-All commands are executed with transaction mode
+All commands are executed with transactional mode

 ### Query Bus